 While the number of people in the United States diagnosed with stomach cancer, or gastric cancer, is declining, this disease is the fifth most common cancer diagnosis worldwide and the third most deadly.
 About 90% to 95% of cancers of the stomach are adenocarcinomas.
 These cancers develop from the cells that form the innermost lining of the stomach.
 Other types of stomach cancer are gastrointestinal carcinoid tumors and gastrointestinal stromal tumors.

-Infection with bacteria called H. pylori is a common cause of gastric cancer.
-Risk factors may also include smoking and a diet of highly processed or salty foods.
+Untreated infection with bacteria called H. pylori is a potential cause of gastric cancer.
+Other stomach cancer risk factors may include smoking and a diet of highly processed or salty foods.